Holdy/first-class-types/README.md

 # first-class-types

-It's time that data-types were more than 'string' or 'number'
+Because it's time that types were more than 'string' and 'number'.